 Some coffee brewing methods (like with an espresso machine) take a while to appreciate when drinking black coffee.
 Some of the smoothest black coffee drinks to try are:

 - Cold Brew: as the coffee is steeped over a long period of time in cold water, there is less bitterness and less acid.
-This results in a far smoother coffee.
+This results in a much smoother tasting coffee.

 - Pour Over: A combination of less pressure, a slower process and the paper filter results in a more delicate, clean flavoured coffee that is perfectly suited to drinking black coffee.
-Many of the best coffee makers like these will replicated the pour over method.
+Many of the best coffee makers like these will replicate the pour over method.
+Or try the classic Chemex brewer seen here.

 4. Try Additive Alternatives